bmndc/nokia-leo/README.md

 - If the Clock app is killed, alarms might be delayed, unable to go off or go off unexpectedly at the wrong time, even when the system clock is set correctly.
 Before going to bed, keep the Clock app on by locking the phone or closing the app only with the Back key AND not the End call key.
 	- For context, alarms set in the Clock app and some app notifications use the system in-built Alarm API, which should be always active in the background and not rely on whether the application itself was closed or not.
 But for some unknown reasons—likely due to optimisation issues, see above—the API does not run at the registered time. *TODO: connect the phone to a computer, run `adb logcat` and read through the system logs!*
 	- *If you're a developer, alternatives to Alarm API can be found on Tom Barrasso's KaiOS.dev blog post [Running in the Background on KaiOS].*
-- Predictive typing mode doesn't last between inputs, meaning if you switch between input boxes, it'll return to the normal T9 mode.
-To override this, modify `keypad.js` in `keyboard.gaiamobile.org`, set `this.isT9Enabled=true` and priotise T9 in the typing mode list (kudos to [mrkisl in r/KaiOS Discord server])
 - Photos larger than 6000-by-4000 in size cannot be opened in the Gallery app due to restrictions in place preventing memory constraints.
 As a workaround, you can download [FabianOvrWrt's Explorer] and [mochaSoft Aps' Photo Zoom] from KaiStore to view them instead.
 - Built-in File Manager app doesn't show folders in the internal storage other than pre-configured ones (audio, music, photos, books, videos, DCIM, downloads, others).
 This is [hardcoded within its code] as a measure to hide system files (such as DIC files for storing added T9 words), but can be easily misused. *To browse the entire internal storage, use third-party file managers from KaiStore, or turn on Settings → Storage → USB Storage and connect to a computer.*
 - Built-in email, calendar and contact syncing with Google account may completely fail at times.
 You should use IMAP and import contacts instead.